 Whether they like it on the rocks, sipped from the bottle, or dashed into a cup of coffee, I can think of about five people on my list who will hug me hard if I make them their very own bottle of homemade Irish Cream liqueur.
 This recipe from As Easy as Apple Pie has lots of tips and tricks, as well as loads of comments from people who have adapted the recipe to tweak the flavor.
-She even offers advice on where to find the cutest bottles for gifting.
+You can find small glass bottles on Amazon in many sizes and shapes for gifting.

 Homemade Bacon Bourbon